• Skip to primary navigation

 Claims where there is no will

 If there is no will, other rights exist in addition to the legal rights described above.
 ‘Prior rights’ entitle a surviving spouse or civil partner to claim the dwelling house in which they were resident up to a value of £473,000 and up to £29,000 of its furnishings.
-They are also entitled to £89,000 of the moveable estate if there are no children or £50,000 if there are children.
-After prior rights and legal rights are exhausted, any remaining estate passes to the children of the deceased, failing which parents and siblings, failing which just siblings, and so on according to a list of successively more remote family connections.
+They are also entitled to £89,000 of the movable estate if there are no children or £50,000 if there are children.
+After prior rights and legal rights are exhausted, any remaining estate passes to the children of the deceased, failing which parents and siblings, failing which just siblings, and so on, according to a list of successively more remote family connections.
 If none can be found, the remainder passes to the Crown.

 What our clients say